Armed group ordered to stay away from ballot drop boxes

 U.S. District Court Judge Michael Liburdi said members of Clean Elections USA, its leader and anyone working with them are also barred from filming or following anyone within 75 feet (23 meters) of a ballot drop box or the entrance to a building that houses one.
 They also cannot speak to or yell at individuals within that perimeter unless spoken to first.

-The temporary restraining order was requested by the League of Women Voters of Arizona after Clean Elections USA, encouraged people to watch 24-hour ballot boxes in Maricopa County, Arizona’s most populous county.
+The temporary restraining order was requested by the League of Women Voters of Arizona after Clean Elections USA, encouraging people to watch 24-hour ballot boxes in Maricopa County, Arizona’s most populous county.

 “It is paramount that we balance the rights of the defendant to engage in their constitutionally protected First Amendment activity with the interest in the plaintiffs and in voters casting a vote free of harassment and intimidation,” Liburdi said.